phiryll/lexy/README.md

 `Codecs` do not normally encode a data's type, users must know what is being decoded.
 This aligns with best practices in Go, types should be known at compile time.
-A custom `Codec` handling multiple types could be created, but it is not recommended, and it would still require a concrete wrapper type to conform to the `Codec[T]` interface.
+A user-defined `Codec` handling multiple types could be created, but it is not recommended, and it would still require a concrete wrapper type to conform to the `Codec[T]` interface.

 Different `Codecs` will generally not produce encodings with consistent orderings with respect to each other.
-For example, `Int8().Append(nil, 1)` will produce an encoding that is lexicographically greater than the encoding produced by `Uint8().Append(nil, 100)`.
+For example, the encoding for `int8(1)` will be lexicographically greater than the encoding for `uint8(100)`.

 The `Codecs` provided by lexy can encode `nil` to be less than or greater than the encodings for non-`nil` values, for types that allow `nil` values.